HAL Tejas: LCA programme

+Design

-The design of the Tejas was finalised in 1990, as a small tailless compound delta wing design with relaxed static stability.
-To provide enhanced manoeuvrability it would be a control configured vehicle incorporating a digital FBW flight control system.
-Kota Harinarayana was the Programme Director and Chief Designer of Tejas.
-In 1992, a dedicated National Control Law (CLAW) team was set up by the National Aerospace Laboratories to develop India's own state of the art FBW flight control system for the Tejas.
-According to FlightGlobal, Lockheed Martin's consultancy was sought earlier, but following a US embargo in response to India's second nuclear tests in 1998, India was forced to complete the software independently.
+The design of the LCA was finalised in 1990 as a small tailless compound delta wing design with relaxed static stability.
+To provide enhanced manoeuvrability, it was planned to be a control configured vehicle incorporating a digital fly by wire flight control system.
+Dassault-Breguet offered a hybrid fly by wire flight control system for the project, consisting of three digital channels and one analog channel, with a redundant analog channel as a back up.
+However, the ADA favored a quadruplex (four) digital channel flight control system.
+In 1992, a dedicated National Control Law team (CLAW) was set up by the National Aerospace Laboratories (NAL) to develop an indigenous fly by wire flight control system for the aircraft.
+While initially Lockheed Martin was proposed as a partner, it did not materialise following a United States led embargo in response to India's second nuclear tests in 1998.
 This delayed the programme partly by about 18 months.

+The quadruplex digital fly-by-wire flight control system was developed in house for the LCA.
 The CLAW team completed the design and integration of the flight control laws with the flight control system software, with the aid of an Iron Bird test rig.
-The quadruplex digital fly-by-wire flight control system conducted over 50 hours of pilot testing on Technology Demonstrator TD-1.
-On 4 January 2001, on its maiden flight, the TD-1 successfully flew with an indigenous quadruplex digital FBW flight control system.
+The flight control system conducted over 50 hours of pilot testing on the test rig.
+Aerodynamic characterization research was conducted at NAL's 1.2 m tri-sonic wind tunnel facility.